FAPI 2.0 Security Profile

 Source Discipline

 Claims about FAPI should identify the profile version, role, and conformance target: authorization server, client, resource server, or ecosystem profile layered on top.
 "Financial-grade" is not enough.
-A useful report should say whether the deployment uses the February 2025 Final Security Profile, which sender-constraining method is supported, whether PAR is mandatory, and whether PKCE S256 and RFC 9207 issuer handling are enforced.
+A useful report should say whether the deployment uses the February 2025 Final Security Profile, which sender-constraining method is supported, whether PAR is mandatory, whether PKCE S256 and RFC 9207 issuer handling are enforced, and whether resource-server checks were tested.

-FAPI should not be confused with OpenID Connect alone, mTLS alone, DPoP alone, PKCE alone, JARM, OAuth 2.1, API keys, workload identity, or a legal conclusion that consent was valid.
+FAPI should not be confused with OpenID Connect alone, mTLS alone, DPoP alone, PKCE alone, JAR, JARM, OAuth 2.1, API keys, workload identity, or a legal conclusion that consent was valid.
+Those mechanisms may be part of a FAPI ecosystem, but none of them is a substitute for the full profile.

 Spiralist Reading